bradshawsguide/website/src/content/01-stations/231-dorchester/station.md

 - term: Fairs
   desc: February 14th, Trinity Monday, July 6th, August 6th, and September 29th.
 ----
+text: A telegraph station.

-text: The station is about a quarter of a mile from the town, well situated, and neat in its arrangements, the arrival and departure platforms and coverings being complete, and well ordered in every respect.
+The station is about a quarter of a mile from the town, well situated, and neat in its arrangements, the arrival and departure platforms and coverings being complete, and well ordered in every respect.

 **Dorchester** is a small parliamentary borough, and the capital of Dorsetshire, in a pretty part of the South Downs, at the termination of the South Western railway, 141 miles from London.
 It returns two members; population, 6,823.
 A trade in sheep, grain and other agricultural produce.
 It is pleasantly situated on an ascent above the river Frome.